AlexShubin/ArchitechtureWorkshops/README.md

 Workshops require professional programming knowledge.
 If you have no experience with Swift it's okay.
 You can drop if at any time they get harder.
 And vice versa; you can join any time by checking out the latest commit in this repo.

+It would be much easier for you to follow if you have some experience in:
+ - reactive programming
+ - functional programming

+But it's not required.

 ## Workshops plan

 We'll be building a slightly modified version of Babbel's code challenge.
 Here's the app interface: